 \sssec{}

 The DG category $\ICoh_\N(\LSG)$ of \emph{ind-coherent sheaves on $\LSG$ with nilpotent singular support} (see \cite{ICoh} and \cite{AG1}) is one of the two protagonists of the geometric Langlands program.
-In \cite{AG1}, it is shown that $\ICoh_\N(\LSG)$ is bigger than the more familiar $\QCoh(\LSG)$, in the precise sense that there is a colocalization\footnote{a technical term that means: an adjunction with fully faithful left adjoint}
+In \cite{AG1}, it is shown that $\ICoh_\N(\LSG)$ is bigger than the more familiar $\QCoh(\LSG)$, in the precise sense that there is a colocalization\footnote{A technical term that means: an adjunction with fully faithful left adjoint.}

 It is also explained that the difference between these two DG categories is a manifestation of the non-commutativity of $G$, accounted for by the existence of proper parabolic subgroups.
-I.e., the two categories coincide iff $G$ is a torus, in which case there are no proper parabolic subgroups.
+For instance, the two DG categories coincide iff $G$ is a torus, in which case there are no proper parabolic subgroups.